This page will guide you through the features of the Publications look up tool, and also how to enter a publication manually if necessary.

 It is possible for your Searches to fail from time to time.
 If this happens you will be provided with an error code or statement to help diagnose where, and how the error occurred.
 The list blow shows the most common errors:

-If you encounter an error other than the ones listed above please sent a screen shot of the error as well as any relevant details about its creation to firstname.lastname@example.org.
+If you encounter an error other than the ones listed above please send a screenshot of the error as well as any relevant details about its creation to email@example.com.